-We have audited the financial of Boart Longyear Group Ltd (the "Parent") and its subsidiaries (the "Company") which comprises the consolidated statement of financial position as at 31 December 2021, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the directors' declaration.
+We have audited the financial report of Boart Longyear Group Ltd (the Parent or Boart Longyear) and its controlled entities (collectively the Company) which comprises the consolidated statement of financial position as at 31 December 2022, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the directors' declaration.

-In our opinion, the accompanying financial report gives a true and fair view, of the Company's financial position as at 31 December 2021 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.
+In our opinion, the accompanying financial report gives a true and fair view, of the Company's financial position as at 31 December 2022 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.